jhu-cisst/mechatronics-embedded/ReadMe.md

 ## Xilinx Tool Version Dependencies

-Following are the dependencies on the Xilinx tool versions (2022.2, 2023.1, 2023.2):
+Following are the dependencies on the Xilinx tool versions (2022.2, 2023.x, 2024.x):

 * **block_design (Vivado)**: the exported TCL file, `exported-block-v31.tcl`, contains the Vivado version string ("2022.2").
-This is the only substantive difference between the TCL files exported by 2022.2, 2023.1, 2023.2, and 2024.1 so the current solution is to replace the version string while copying the file from the source tree to the build tree.
+This is the only substantive difference between the TCL files exported by 2022.2, 2023.x, and 2024.x so the current solution is to replace the version string while copying the file from the source tree to the build tree.
 A different solution may be necessary if there are more substantive changes in future Vivado versions.

 * **platform_standalone (Vitis)**: no differences (auto-detects correct light-weight IP library version, e.g., "lwip211", "lwip213", "lwip220")

 * **platform_linux (Vitis)**: no differences.

-* **petalinux (Petalinux)**: the `config` and `rootfs_config` files are version-specific (though differences are minor) and are located in 2022.2, 2023.1 and 2023.2 subdirectories of the `configs` subdirectory.
-Other Petalinux versions will use the 2023.2 files, with the expectation that a new subdirectory will subsequently be created.
-The `bsp.cfg` file is currently not version-specific (and not used).
+* **petalinux (Petalinux)**: no differences

 ## Building on Ubuntu 20.04 / 22.04